-I grew up in Melbourne, Australia, and graduated in 2006 with a Double Degree in Visual Arts (Painting) and Arts (International Relations & Italian) from the Australian National University.
-Since relocating to New Zealand in 2016, I have committed to pursuing art full time, developing my work across two subjects: clouds and flowers.
+I grew up in Melbourne and graduated in 2006 with a Double Degree in Visual Arts (Painting) and Arts (International Relations & Italian) from ANU.
+Since moving to New Zealand in 2016, I’ve pursued art full time, focusing on two subjects: clouds and flowers.

-Beyond my art, I host The Creative Kind podcast, where I interview artists and creative professionals and have conversations around their experiences, insights and challenges.
+Beyond the studio, I host The Creative Kind podcast, where I speak with artists and creative professionals about their experiences, insights, and challenges.

 News & Media